 Parliament resumes this week after a constituency period.

-The hybrid Parliament will continue for another term, with some MPs working from the precinct and others remotely.
-This system is limiting and imperfect but Parliament has been able to perform its legislative and oversight role at a vital time.
+The virtual/hybrid Parliament will continue for another term, with some MPs working from the precinct and others remotely.

-Some of the highlights include committee, oversight and legislative work; oral questions to the executive; important debates and appointments as well a review of the national budget.
+Some of the highlights include committee, oversight and legislative work; oral questions to the executive; section 194 Public Protector Inquiry; important debates and appointments as well a review of the national budget.

 In addition, scrutiny of government’s response to the COVID-19 pandemic will continue.
 MPs will use a range of oversight tools to get answers.
 We have consolidated our reports on the COVID-19 related meetings here.